mscharth/forecasting/README.md

-# Forecasting lectures and tutorials
+# A short course on forecasting with Python
 **Marcel Scharth, The University of Sydney**

 This the repository for the forecasting section of Predictive Analytics (QBUS2820), undergradute course at the University of Sydney Business School.